SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Element_cards.md

   - **VISUAL**: One or more Visual Overview pages, which show a graphic representation of the element.
 These pages can be completely customized in Visio.

   - **DATA**: One or more Data Display pages, determined by the element protocol.
-From DataMiner 10.4.0 [CU10]/10.5.0/10.5.1 onwards<!--RN 41436-->, all numerical values on the Data Display pages are automatically converted into more readable formats with appropriate units.
-For example, 11 939 964 kB is displayed as 11.4 GB.

   - **ALARMS**: An overview of the alarms for this element, displayed in the default Alarm Console layout.
 See [Working with the Alarm Console](xref:Working_with_the_Alarm_Console).